 Health Canada has opened public consultation on three guidance documents for drinking water in Canada.
 The BCWWA is currently reviewing these documents and welcomes member input on the responses.

 Write for Watermark magazine!
-We're looking for articles for our Winter Issue, 'Green Opportunities'.
+We're looking for articles for our Spring Issue, 'The Rise of Water'.

 Are you a senior student in an environmental, civil, chemical engineering or related field that is interested in pursuing a career in the water and wastewater sector?